 Practical Information About Keeping, Breeding and Buying Dwarf Cichlids

-Apistogramma cacatuoides (A 200 - A 203) is one of the best known and most widely available Apistogramma species.
-They are usually correctly identified but are often called Cockatoo cichlids.
-Apistogramma cacatuoides are relatively hardy and fairly easy to keep and breed, consequently, they are often recommended as an ?easy? species.
-Not only are they considered a relatively easy fish to keep, they are also spectacularly beautiful.
-As with most dwarf cichlids the male and female are markedly different in appearance.
+Apistogramma cacatuoides (A 200 - A 203) are one of the most widely available Apistogrammas and are the type species for the cacatuoides group of Apistogrammas.
+They are relatively hardy and fairly easy to keep and breed.
+Not only are they considered a beginners apisto, they are also spectacularly beautiful.
+Like most dwarf cichlids the male and female are markedly different in appearance.

-Apistogramma cacatuoides is the type species for the cacatuoides group.
 Males reach about three inches in total length and are very colorful.
-They sport an extended dorsal fin with several very long rays on the front of the fin.
+They usually sport a very high dorsal fin with several very extended rays on the front of the fin.
 Males also exhibit a strongly lyrate tail and extended ventral fins.
-Females are much smaller than males, growing to a maximum of less than 2 inches.
-They are generally a brownish to dusky yellow color but become be a vibrant yellow during times of brood care.
+Females are much smaller than males, growing to a maximum of 2 inches.
+They are generally a brownish to dusky yellow color but can be a vibrant yellow during times of brood care.

 Apistogramma cacatuoides were first introduced to the hobby in 1950 under the name Apistogramma U2.
-They were subsequently mis-identified as Apistogramma borellii which was generally accepted as their proper name (at that time, the actual A. borellii was known as A. reitzigi).
-In the 1980?s Apistogramma cacatuoides was properly identified and since then they are rarely misidentified although some references list this fish as Apistogramma cacatuoides.
+They were subsequently mis-identified as Apistogramma borellii and went by this misnomer until the 1980's and since then they have been properly identified.
+You will find some references listing this fish as Apistogramma cacatoides.

-Apistogramma cacatuoides quickly became a favorite of many hobbyists and today they are probably the most popular of all Apistogrammas.
+Apistogramma cacatuoides quickly became a favorite of many and today they are probably the most popular of the Apistogrammas.
 Many breeders attempt to enhance the colors of their cacatuoides through selective breeding and through many generations several different color morphs have been developed.

 Apistogramma cacatuoides are typical apistos and our aquarium care section should give you the information you need to keep and breed them.
 I have been keeping cacatuoides continuously since 1985 and in that time I have kept them in many different circumstances.
 I've had excellent success keeping them in pairs, trios and groups.
 I have successfully kept and bred them in tanks as small as two gallons but I do not recommend this to you as it is very hard to keep things in balance in this small of a tank.

 Cacatuoides are generally more available than other Apistogrammas.
-However, that doesn't mean you should expect to find them at your local shop unless you happen to live near a shop that stocks dwarf cichlids.
+However, that doesn't mean you should expect to find them at your local shop unless you are one of the fortunates that lives near a shop that stocks dwarf cichlids.
 (Time to go on a tangent - If you do happen to find a shop that sells dwarf cichlids on a regular basis please patronize them!
-Very few shops stock dwarfs and we need to support those that do.)
+Very few shops stock dwarfs and we need to support all that do.)
 Check out our buying fish section for leads as to where you might find some of these great little fish.